matwilso/boxLCD/README.md

 2D physics, with very-low resolution offers a crude approximation to the final task.
 But we think it captures enough of the structure of the final goal to be useful, while enabling tremendously quicker iteration cycles for trying out ideas, which will lower the bar to entry of working on these problems and accelerate progress.

+Think of it like an MNIST for learning world models.
+The images are actually generally smaller than MNIST, but it is much more interesting.

 // TODO: add docs on
 // TODO: specific envs and stuff. like the options and the custom creatures you can create